-Information regarding individual directors' and executives' compensation and some equity instruments disclosures as required by Corporations Regulations 2M.3.03 is provided in the remuneration report section of the directors' report.
+Information regarding individual directors and executives compensation and some equity instruments disclosures as required by Corporations Regulation 2M.3.03 is provided in the remuneration report section of the directors' report.

-Apart from the details disclosed in this note and in section 4.3 of the Directors report, no director has entered into a material contract with the Company or the Group since the end of the previous financial year and there were no material contracts involving directors' interests existing at year-end.
+Apart from the details disclosed in this note, no director has entered into a material contract with the Group since the end of the previous financial year and there were no material contract involving directors' interest existing at year-end.

-Notes to the Consolidated Financial Statements For the year ended 30 June 2012
+Notes to the Consolidated Financial Statements For the period ended 31 December 2012